Navigating business loan requirements can be a daunting task, with a myriad of stipulations and paperwork involved.

 The lender will require you to provide information about other current debts.

-Most financial institutions consider this one of the key loan requirements because it tells them if you are in a position to meet all your obligations.
+Most financial institutions consider this one of the vital loan requirements because it tells them if you are in a position to meet all your obligations.

 They will likely turn your loan application down if they think your debt burden is higher than you can handle.